-Paya (Formerly Sage Payment Solutions) Review
+Paya Review (Formerly Sage Payment Solutions)

-- Interchange-plus pricing available
+- Untransparent tiered pricing

 Paya is a merchant account provider headquartered in Reston, Virginia.
 The company began in 1989 as Sage Payment Solutions, a subsidiary of British accounting software firm The Sage Group.
 In 2017, Sage Payment Solutions was acquired by GTCR, a private equity group, and began operating as an independent organization.
 In early 2018, the company re-branded itself as Paya.
 Today, the company serves over 100,000 merchants in the United States and Canada.

 Under both the Paya and Sage Payment Solutions brands, the company has a relatively low complaint volume for a provider of its size.
-Many complaints focus on the lack of transparency on the part of its independent sales agents, who appear eager to sign up new accounts without fully explaining pricing and contract terms to their customers.
+Many complaints focus on the lack of transparency on the part of its independent sales agents, who appear eager to sign up new accounts without fully explaining pricing and contract terms to customers.
 The company also discloses no information about pricing or processing rate plans, making it impossible for a merchant to estimate their costs without first contacting a sales agent and obtaining a rate quote.

 You can read on to find out more about Paya, or skip ahead to our Merchant Account Comparison Chart to see how our top-rated providers stack up.